Southwest High Point Green Infrastructure Plan

 The Southwest High Point Green Infrastructure Plan seeks to address these concerns by identifying opportunities for green stormwater solutions throughout High Point’s Southwest neighborhood, particularly those that coincide with the proposed Southwest Greenway corridor.
 Green infrastructure is an innovative stormwater management approach that utilizes soils and vegetation to naturally capture, slow down, and filter runoff.
 This project was completed in partnership with the Southwest Renewal Foundation and City of High Point and funded by the Clean Water Management Trust Fund and builds upon the Southwest High Point Greenway Feasibility Plan, which develops a vision for a connected greenway trail in the Southwest and identifies opportunities, constraints, and recommendations for trail alignment.

-- Identify watershed restoration needs and green infrastructure opportunities (such as rain gardens, rain barrels, terraced planting, etc.);
+- Identify green infrastructure opportunities (such as rain gardens, planted medians, constructed wetlands, etc.)

 Outreach and Education

 The SWHP Green Infrastructure Plan worked with local Boys and Girls clubs and Guilford County Schools to train teachers on water quality topics, incorporate STEM curriculum, and raise awareness about green infrastructure techniques.
 Over the course of this project, the SW Renewal Foundation and PTRC also held four community events to promote the proposed greenway, green infrastructure plan, and inform residents about ways they can help protect water resources.
 These included: